pkmn/engine/docs/PROTOCOL.md

   - `|-damage|` poison or burn: 2×8 bytes
   - `|-damage|` Leech Seed: 2×8 bytes
   - `|-heal|` Leech Seed: 2×8 bytes
-  - `|faint|`: 2 bytes
   - `|turn|`: 3 bytes
   - `0x00`: 1 byte (end of buffer)

-TODO: setup requires a minimum of 13 rolls.
-Scenario is 1 byte more, but probably not actually achievable after set up?
-Is Scenario 2 achievable?

 </details>